1024inc/engineering-blog/eng-paths/software_engineer_2.md

 - Able to break down and estimate large initiatives.
 - Writes code in a style consistent with the codebase, creates tests for their work.
 - Participates in improving engineering best practices.
-- Participate in critical outages and high impact issues meetings if in your area of focus.
+- During critical outages or high-impact issue investigations, participate in group calls if in your area of focus.
 Help come to a solution when it is in your area of expertise.

 </td></tr>
 </table>